RaulBejarano/Ultimate-Joint-Generator/README.md

 You will see some code but we only are interested in the parameters inside the section `Parameters`.
 Let's change some of them:

-- `section = true;`this parameter allow us to "cut" to the middle our design for debugging purposes.
-Remember to set it to `false` before creating the final model.
 - `pipe_d = 20;` this is the diameter of every pipe that will connect to our connector
 - `thickness = 4;` this sets the size of the walls of the connector.
 - `screw_d = 5;` if you want to use screws you should set this value to their diameter, if not set it to 0.